The Work Begins

 Mt.
 Ida Church Organized in 2013

 In 2007, the Chapel Valley church began to sponsor a church plant in Mt.
 Ida.
 On December 18, 2007, God provided an existing church on Highway 27 North in Mt.
 Ida from the Trustees of the Evening Light Tabernacle of Mt.
 Ida.
 The pastor of this previous Pentecostal congregation said, “I can’t rent it to you, nor can I sell it to you, however, I will give it to you.”
 It had been given to the Pentecostal church and they were obligated to give it to the next congregation that needed it (Davis, 2009).
 The building was restricted to be used only as a church and just needed some minimal foundation repair (Minutes, 2007).
 The Mt.
-Ida group was able to dedicate the church debt free shortly after this.
+Ida group was able to dedicate the church debt free on May 9, 2009, with a special service attended by guests from Chapel Valley, Mena, Bonnerdale, and Amity (Newsletter, 2009).
 The Chapel Valley church discontinued meeting at the Chapel Valley location in 2013, and began meeting at the Mt.
 Ida church, merging the two congregations (Minutes, 2013a).
 This changed the status of the Mt.
 Ida group to the Mt.
 Ida church on March 9, 2013 (Simpson, 2013).
 The Chapel Valley church was sold at the end of 2013 (Minutes, 2013b).

 A New Church in 2016